StatBiomed/clonaltrans/README.md

 - concurrent: # of boostraps to perform at the same time
 - epoch: # of epochs, for instance, concurrent 5 and epochs 60 means in total the model will be bootstrapped for 300 times

-The runtime is approximately a few hours, depending on number of bootstrap trails you need.

 ## Gillespie Algorithms (Stochastic Simulation)

 To run Gillespie simulation given a model,